charlesguse/trek10-teamdays-cloudfront/README.md

 ## What does it mean to retrieve a default object for subdirectories?

 CloudFront allows for a [`DefaultRootObject`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-distributionconfig.html#cfn-cloudfront-distribution-distributionconfig-defaultrootobject).
-By default, going to a CloudFront url, it will show the index.html in the bucket.
-If you have index.html files in subdirectories, CloudFront will not automatically reroute to the index.html.
+With `DefaultRootObject`, going to a CloudFront url, it will show the index.html in the bucket.
+If you have index.html files in subdirectories, CloudFront will not automatically reroute to the index.html. `DefaultRootObject` is not set in this example by design.

 This can be seen in the first example.
 By clicking on the links in the website spun up, they won't properly resolve.
 You can see where they SHOULD resolve to by manually changing the url to include `/index.html` on the end of the url.